iotku/websplit/README.md

 websplit
 ========

-LiveSplit inspired (style) web based timer with splits.
+LiveSplit inspired (style) web browser based timer with splits.

 [Live Demo](http://iotku.pw/websplit)

+Currently being tested with Chrome and Firefox.
+Should also work in IE9+ and most other modern browsers.

 About
 =====